This is a page about the characters appearing in Mazinger Z. Just as a warning, this page probably contains spoilers.

 - That scene actually debuted in the original Manga, only shorter.

 - Only Sane Man: In episode 7, Sayaka is losing her will to fight and Kouji is playing Achilles in His Tent.
-Meanwhile Boss is trying to remember them over and again there IS one Mechanical Beast coming, and all of them will die if they don't fight back!
-Later Kouji and Sayaka are apologizing at each other and Shiro notes boss was the only one who was right in that situation.
+Meanwhile Boss is trying to remind them over and again there IS one Mechanical Beast coming, and all of them will die if they don't fight back!
+Later Kouji and Sayaka are apologizing at each other and Shiro notes that Boss was the only one who was right in that situation.

 - Plucky Comic Relief: He even lampshades it in a Great Mazinger episode, whining about why he has to be the comedian.